 - Passport: Must be unexpired at least six months into the future.

-- I-94 Arrival/Departure Card: Must be correct and undamaged while in the United States.
+- I-94 Arrival/Departure Card: Must be correct while in the United States.

 - U.S. Visa: Must be unexpired when re-entering the United States.

 - I-20 or DS-2019: Must contain current biographical, academic, and financial details.